Illinois State University

 The Academic Senate may approve the following items via the consent agenda:

-1. Curriculum proposals that have been approved by the University Curriculum Committee.
+1. Curriculum proposals that have been approved by the Undergraduate Curriculum Committee and/or Graduate Curriculum Committee.

 2. Minutes from the Executive Committee, Academic Senate, and Faculty Caucus.

-3. Filed Senate items that have completed the Review & Circulation Stage
+3. Filed Senate items that have completed the Information Stage.

-A senator may request that an item be removed from the consent agenda.
-Items removed from the consent agenda are given a filing number, if needed, and forwarded to the Executive Committee.
-The Executive Committee decides if the item should be routed to an internal committee, sent back to an internal committee for further review, or placed on either the Senate or Faculty Caucus agenda.
-The Executive Committee may also decide to place the item back onto the consent agenda; but, if the senator who had requested that the item be removed from the consent agenda does not agree, the item may not go back on the consent agenda.
+1. Curricular items removed from the consent agenda during a meeting shall be forwarded to the Executive Committee and given a filing number.
+The Executive Committee will decide if the curricular item should be routed to an internal committee or placed on a subsequent Academic Senate agenda.
+The Executive Committee may also decide to place curricular items back onto the consent agenda; but, if the Senator who had requested that the curricular item be removed from the consent agenda does not agree, the item may not go back on the consent agenda.

 G. Senate Resolutions